Jump to content

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating and +2 Misc Wilderness Survival checks.
 No additional Up Tech or masterworked bonuses.

 Towel: An extremely understated and useful invention.
-It has many many different uses ranging from comfort to emergency rope or source of nutrients.
+It has many different uses, ranging from comfort to emergency rope or a source of nutrients.
 You can wrap it around you for warmth, or use it as a pillow while staring at the night sky.
 You can use it as an impromptu sail.
 Wet it so that it is strong enough to bend bars or to be used as a non-lethal weapon.
 It can cover your mouth to help filter out chemicals or poisons in the air.
 The towel can be used to signal someone for help.
 To soak up and store water.
 Or you can wrap it to make a sack and use it as a backpack.
 Or if all else you can use it to dry yourself off if it's clean enough.

 • In-Game Bonus: You might as well be cheating if you have a towel.
 Ask your GameMaster if a towel is right for your game.